neuralsorcerer/rl-gridworld/README.md

 - `--rows` and `--cols` set the grid size.
 - `--start_x` and `--start_y` set the agent's start position.
 - `--goal "x y reward"` can be repeated multiple times to add multiple goals.
+- `--obstacle "x y"` can be repeated to place additional obstacles.
+- `--dynamic_obstacles` enables moving obstacles for a harder task.
+- `--seed` sets the random seed for reproducible runs.
 - `--save_animation` and `--animation_filename` create a GIF of the agent's optimal path after training.

 ### After Training